Blog

 The other five campgrounds are operated by lodging concessioner Yellowstone National Park Lodges, and these sites can be reserved in advance online or by calling 866-GEYSERLAND (866-439-7375).
 These include the Bridge Bay and Grant Campgrounds near Yellowstone Lake, the Canyon Campground near the Grand Canyon of the Yellowstone River, and the Madison Campground near West Yellowstone.

-There is also ana newly renovated RV Park, with 310 sites for hard-sided RVs only, at Fishing Bridge near Yellowstone Lake.
+There is also a newly renovated RV Park, with 310 sites for hard-sided RVs only, at Fishing Bridge near Yellowstone Lake.
 The renovation includes new and larger sites, a larger parking lot, new dump station and recycling area, and an expanded registration building with more showers and laundry facilities.

 Most campsites are reserved far in advance, so it is recommended that you make reservations as early as you can.
 Opening and closing dates are subject to change.